IIIF/api/source/api/discovery/0.1/index.md

 ### 2.2.
 Pages of Changes

-These Activities are collected together into pages that together make up the entire set of changes that the publishing system has made.
+Activities are collected together into pages that together make up the entire set of changes that the publishing system has made.
 Pages reference the previous and next pages in that set, and the overall collection that they are part of.
 The Activities are then listed in time order.

 ```